 Harmony Park Safari

-This drive-thru park opens its season on March 7th this year and should be on every family’s Must List.
+This drive-thru park opens its season in March and should be on every family’s Must List.
 Kids will delight in the 2-mile loop where animals enjoy up-close encounters thanks to the animal treat buckets you get at the entrance.
 There is also a Reptile House and a turtle petting area.

 Baby Ducks at Big Spring